lost-theory/python-live/lpl_01_web_requests_and_json.md

 As we write these functions, we would be making our own API on top of the Wikipedia API.
 This is called "[abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science))" and it is very common in programming.
 When you program in Python, you are writing APIs and abstractions on top of other abstractions and so on until you get down to the hardware level.

-If you're interested in learning more about abstraction, writing your own APIs, or how to handle talking to a web service, I highly recommend you try implementing some of these.
+If you're interested in learning more about abstraction, writing your own APIs, or how to communicate with a web service, I highly recommend you try implementing some of these functions.

 If you're interested in jumping right into using the Wikipedia data, someone [has already built a Python library to do that](https://pypi.python.org/pypi/wikipedia).
 We will learn how to install these libraries in the "Installing open source libraries" chapter.

 In general, if you want to interact with some kind of web service, website, system, or API, try the following:

-* Google for "<name> python".
+* Google for "<name> python" or "<name> python library" (e.g. "[wikipedia python library](https://www.google.com/search?q=wikipedia+python+library)").
 This will show you if someone has already written a Python library, script, blog post, etc. that does what you want to do.
 * Google for "<name> API".
 This will show you if there is a documented API or library in another language that you could write your own library against.
 * If either of those fail, you may have to resort to screen scraping, reverse engineering, contacting the owner of the service, or asking around in the community.
 Also, if you end up scraping or reverse engineering a website, be sure to read the site's [robots.txt](https://en.wikipedia.org/wiki/Robots_exclusion_standard) and terms of use.
 * You could also repeat the same process for competitors, similar sites, or try to gain access to the system or its data in some other way.
 For example, say Wikipedia didn't provide an API and scraping wasn't possible.
 Could you try another online encyclopedia?
 Could you get a ["dump" of the data](https://dumps.wikimedia.org/) from Wikipedia and build an API that way?